enckse/naaman/README.md

 **Before you begin using naaman**

 **naaman is not:**
-* a dependency solver, it's a pyalpm/makepkg wrapper for AUR to _help_ you
+* a dependency solver, it's a pyalpm/makepkg wrapper for the AUR to _help_ you
-* doing everything for you
+* going to do everything for you
-* pacman, though it does use _some wonky_ overlap on nomenclature
+* pacman, though it does use _some wonky_ overlap on nomenclature (e.g. `-Syyu` looks similar but is _only_ for your AUR packages)
 * verifying AURs are safe before you use them
 * fool proof and is capable of being tricked/fooled/skipped
+* a `pacman` wrapper (it doesn't manage your system packages, just your AUR packages)

 **These items are known and are not currently planned to be solved:**
 * Complicated/multi-AUR package dependency resolution